tomcritchlow/tomcritchlow.github.io/_posts/2018-09-13-for-the-record-blogging.md

 (PS - if you think this idea is nuts, wait till you hear the expanded version of this pitch that includes Mozilla acquiring Tumblr....)

+--

+[^1]: While on the one hand you could say Medium has been a success I'm not yet convinced Medium has been net-positive to the open web or writing.
+Because of their flip flopping and poor product choices they have directly contributed to the death of a few indie sites like the awl.
+How many others have they contributed to killing indirectly?
+And as they burn through VC money and head towards a messy crash how long before everyone is left wondering why we ever published on Medium in the first place?

+[^2]: Why Slab?
+Inspired by the font name Mozilla Slab with a nod and a wink to carving things in tablets to preserve for the generations!